-As can be seen in Figure 2 below, 83% of respondents have Comcast service.
-Verizon only accounts for 9% across their FiOS and DSL offerings.
-Most households who subscribe to Comcast have selected the Triple Play package - internet, live broadcast video and voice services.
-But when households were asked to assess the value of their internet service on a scale of 1 to 5, the results were mixed, with a mean of 2.96 (see Figure 3 below).
+Triple Play package - internet, live broadcast video and voice services.
+But when households were asked to assess the value of their internet service on a scale of 1 to 5, the results were mixed, with a mean of 2.96 (see Figure 19 below).
 In fact, the data show a fairly large variation of satisfaction level with overall quality of internet service at the household level and neighborhood level in Cambridge.
-Figure 4 shows a wide dispersion of opinion on the overall quality of internet service at home, with a mean of 5.96.
+Figure 20 shows a wide dispersion of opinion on the overall quality of internet service at home, with a mean of 5.96.
+At the neighborhood level, East Cambridge recorded the highest mean with 7.56, and Riverside recorded the lowest at 3.95 (see Table 6 below).